gsoules/MkDocs/digital-archive/docs/archivist/best-practices.md

 -	Only upload web-sized images
 -	Define an archival file management scheme
 -	Scanning (include scanning resolution tree and other files)

+A Reference Item should have no image attached to it because its metadata should either be all text, or some text plus a PDF file attachment.
+The Digital Archive does not enforce this, but it is a best practive.
+See Cover Images